-- A. Neuroglycopenic manifestations of hypoglycemia include twitching and tremor; anxiety and nervousness; sweating, cold, clammy skin; pallor; and mydriasis. - B. If the working diagnosis is mild hypoglycemia, i.e., the patient is conscious, able to follow commands, and can swallow administer glucose tablets (if available), otherwise a glass of fruit juice or 3 tbsp of sugar with water is acceptable. - C. If the diagnosis is severe hypoglycemia, i.e., altered or loss of consciousness and/or seizure, notify EMS; apply a ribbon of sucrose paste (cake icing) on oral soft tissues or administer glucagon, 1 mg, IM or SL; administer oxygen, 4 to 6 L/min by nasal cannula; and monitor vital signs. - D. Signs of recovery include improved mental state.
+- A. Neuroglycopenic manifestations of hypoglycemia include twitching and tremor; anxiety and nervousness; sweating, cold, clammy skin; pallor; and mydriasis. - B. If the working diagnosis is mild hypoglycemia, i.e., the patient is conscious, able to follow commands, and can swallow administer glucose tablets (if available), otherwise a glass of fruit juice or 3 tbsp of sugar with water is acceptable. - C. If the diagnosis is severe hypoglycemia, i.e., altered or loss of consciousness and/or seizure, notify EMS; administer sucrose paste on oral soft tissues or glucagon, 1 mg, IM or SL; oxygen, 4 to 6 L/min by nasal cannula; monitor vital signs. - D. Signs of recovery include improved mental state.